 BBUS 600 Independent Study or Research counts as elective credit within the MBA Program.
+Note: A maximum of 12 credits of Independent Study & Internship may count toward the MBA degree.

 The Partners in the Independent Study

 Student

 As a part of the independent study or research, you must complete all assigned tasks meeting mutually agreed upon criteria.
 It is your responsibility to initiate and complete the development of the research proposal and get approval from a faculty member.
 It is your responsibility to meet all deadlines as associated with the completion of all assignments and outcomes associated with the project.